Suburban Rail Loop: Planning

 $300 million was allocated to planning works for the SRL in the 2019 state budget.
 Rail Projects Victoria announced registrations of interest for potential contractors were open in June, and the first geotechnical investigations began in July in Box Hill.

 The state government announced the formation of a Suburban Rail Loop Authority in September, at the same time as confirming station precincts for SRL East.
 In November 2019, the government announced that the loop would be an operationally independent, standalone line using different rail technology from the existing suburban rail network.
 The system would use new, smaller metro rollingstock that is four to five carriages long, allowing shorter platforms.
 The Premier announced an intention to use private investment to help fund the line, but did not indicate whether the line would be driverless.

 In 2020, the government committed a further $2.2 billion for initial and early works on the loop, with expressions of interest opened for contractors to deliver these works.
 Jacinta Allan, who in her role as Minister for Transport Infrastructure had overseen the SRL since its inception, was given the additional role of Minister for the Suburban Rail Loop.

+In the 2026 federal budget, the government committed another $3.8 billion to SRL East, bringing total federal funding to $6 billion.